torproject/tor/doc/HACKING/ReleasingTor.md

    from the changes files copied together, don't use them to build a new
    changelog: instead, look up the corrected versions that were merged into ChangeLog in the master branch, and use those.

+   Add "backport from X.Y.Z" in the section header for these entries.

 2. Compose a short release blurb to highlight the user-facing changes.
 Insert said release blurb into the ChangeLog stanza.
 If it's